ronniross/biosignal-translator/README.md

 A coral reef in the Great Barrier Reef and one in the Red Sea “speak” different dialects of ocean_pulses, shaped by:

-Local evolutionary history
+→ Local evolutionary history
-Indigenous stewardship practices
+→ Indigenous stewardship practices
-Regional climate drivers
+→ Regional climate drivers
-Colonial extraction legacies
+→ Colonial extraction legacies

-Proposal: Introduce a BiomeDialectRegistry — where translations are co-authored with local knowledge holders.
+Proposal: Introduce a BiomeDialectRegistry, where translations are co-authored with local knowledge holders.

 A global translator that erases local semantics would become another tool of epistemic extraction.
-Embedding pluriversal knowing — Western science + Indigenous science + biome auto-communication — makes the translator just, not just accurate.
+Embedding pluriversal knowing, Western science + Indigenous science + biome auto-communication, makes the translator just, not just accurate.

 We must build bridges between those languages, not just from human→biome.